About the Journal

 Reporting standards

-Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
+Authors of reports of original research should present an accurate account of the work performed and an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.
+Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

 Originality and Plagiarism

-Multiple, Redundant or Concurrent Publication
+Multiple, Redundant, or Concurrent Publication

 Authorship of the Paper